Home » Blog » Homemade Applesauce for Canning

 Helpful Tips for Making Applesauce

-Unlike many canning recipes, apples do not need additional ingredients to make it safe for canning.
-Apples are high in acid and have enough natural sugar to preserve well when canned using a boiling-water canner.
+Unlike many canning recipes, apples do not need additional ingredients to make them safe for canning.
+Freshly harvested apples are high in acid and have enough natural sugar to preserve well when canned using a boiling-water canner.
 Here are tips for making applesauce:

 Types of Apples